tarunngusain08/Say-HI-/README.md

 - User login/logout
 - Password hashing for security

-### User Profile
-- Allow users to set and update their profiles
-- Display user information in the chat

 ### Messaging System
 - Enable users to send text messages
 - Real-time updates for new messages